-Filing a Complaint: Any individual who believes that s/he has been subjected to prohibited conduct under this policy may file a complaint with any one of a number of people including the Vice President for Student Affairs and Dean of Students, the specially trained sexual misconduct investigators, any dean within the Division of Student Affairs, the Chair of the SFHB or the University's Title IX Coordinator.
+Filing a Complaint: Any individual who believes that s/he has been subjected to prohibited conduct under this policy may file a complaint with any one of a number of people including the Vice President for Student Affairs and Dean of Students, any dean within the Division of Student Affairs, or the Chair of the SFHB.
 If not the Chair, the person receiving the complaint shall bring it to the attention of the SFHB Chair.
 An SFHB proceeding may be initiated by any other member of the University community by filing a complaint.
 A complainant outside the University community, for example, a student from another college or university, may also file a complaint and the case will be considered at the discretion of the Board.
 An individual may also file a complaint through the Silent Witness - Anonymous Online Crime Report website (go.wlu.edu/ReportCrime)

-Investigation: Following the initiation of a formal complaint or where the University becomes aware of an alleged sexual assault, the specially trained Investigator (s) will conduct an investigation and prepare a report.
+Investigation: Following the initiation of a formal complaint or where the University becomes aware of prohibited conduct, the specially trained Investigator (s) will conduct an investigation and prepare a report.
 Based on a detailed investigation report, the SFHB Chair will then determine whether to formally charge the respondent(s) and notify the parties.
-The Chair will consider the alleged victim's wishes in determining whether to formally charge the respondent and proceed with the SFHB process.
+The Chair will consider the complainant's wishes in determining whether to formally charge the respondent and proceed with the SFHB process.